 “Historically gay bars have been places where the queer community has come together and started things like Stonewall – these huge things that happened in queer history started in bars and clubs – and we want to continue that legacy,” says Toone.
 “While also moving away from that compulsory drinking culture.”

-My Lover Cindi’s opening weekend is April 30 to May 2 at 223 Flinders Street, Adelaide.
-For more information visit the Facebook event.
+My Lover Cindi is at 223 Flinders Street, Adelaide.